Walking and Cycling Encouragement

 Healthy Transportation Network (www.healthytransportation.net) is a government-sponsored program to works with local communities to encourage bicycle and pedestrian transportation, encourage safety and help create communities that are walkable and bicycle-friendly.

-Todd Litman (2004), Whose Roads?; Defining Bicyclists’ and Pedestrians’ Right to Use Public Roadways, Victoria Transport Policy Institute (www.vtpi.org); available at www.vtpi.org/whoserd.pdf. .
+Todd Litman (2004), Whose Roads?; Defining Bicyclists’ and Pedestrians’ Right to Use Public Roadways, Victoria Transport Policy Institute (www.vtpi.org); at www.vtpi.org/whoserd.pdf. .

 Luc Nadal (2007), “Bike Sharing Sweeps Paris Off Its Feet,” Sustainable Transport, No. 19, Institute for Transportation and Development Policy (www.itdp.org), Fall 2007, pp. 8-13; at www.itdp.org/documents/st_magazine/ITDP-ST_Magazine-19.pdf.